 Back Pain and Kyphoplasty

 It’s safe to say that almost everyone has experienced some sort of back pain at some time in their lives.
 Whether back pain occurs due to a sports injury, scoliosis, or perhaps even sleeping in an awkward position, that sharp and uncomfortable feeling can be a killer.
 However, there’s a specific pain that takes place in the spine, that should be addressed as soon as it’s discovered; spinal compression fractures.
-According to webmd.com, “ Compression fractures are usually caused by the bone-thinning condition osteoporosis, especially if you are a woman over age 50 who has been through menopause.”
+According to webmd.com, “ Compression fractures are usually caused by the bone-thinning condition osteoporosis, especially if you are a woman over age 50 who have been through menopause.”

 Common treatments that are made available for compression fractures is bracing, medical management or kyphoplasty.
 Kyphoplasty is a procedure that stabilizes the fracture, helps restore the height of the collapsed vertebral fracture and reduces the associated pain.
 This type of pain management is ideal if patients want immediate pain relief.
 Kyphoplasty is indicated in the treatment of painful vertebral compression fractures caused by osteoporosis, some primary bone tumors, and metastatic disease.